Chiral three-nucleon forces for the new local position-space two-nucleon potential in $\textit{ab initio}$ many-body calculations: Introduction

 Most of previous nuclear \textit{ab initio} calculations were based on nonlocal momentum-space potentials.
-Local position-space potentials were explored mainly for light-mass nuclei ($A\lesssim 16$) using quantum Monte Carlo (QMC) methods \cite{RevModPhys.87.1067,PhysRevLett.120.122502}.
+Local position-space potentials were explored mainly for light-mass nuclei ($A\lesssim 16$) using quantum Monte Carlo (QMC) methods \cite{RevModPhys.87.1067,PhysRevLett.120.122502,PhysRevC.96.054007,PhysRevC.111.015801,PhysRevC.94.054007,PhysRevLett.120.052503,PhysRevLett.133.212501,PhysRevC.102.025501,PhysRevC.107.014314,PhysRevC.109.034005,PhysRevC.110.054316}.
 However, the situation for heavier nuclei is barely known due to the computation limits of QMC methods.
-In this work, we construct a chiral 3NF for the new position-space 2NF developed by the Idaho group~\cite{PhysRevC.107.034002}.
-The new family of chiral 2NF plus 3NF with a proper local-nonlocal regularization scheme can provide promising \textit{ab initio} many-body calculations of nuclear structure.
+In this work, we construct a companion chiral 3NF specifically tailored to the new Idaho local position-space 2NF~\cite{PhysRevC.107.034002}, and perform a systematic comparison between local and hybrid lnl 3NF regulators with the new family of 2NF plus 3NF.
+These should be useful for future \textit{ab initio} nuclear structure calculations.